Prajwal5180/Defender-for-Cloud/modules/module1-mdcwalkthrough.md

 2. On the Secure Score page, **review your current overall secure score percentrage**.

-	> **Note**: Your score is shown as a percentage value, but you can also see the number of points which the score is being calculated based on.
+	> **Note**: Your score is shown as a percentage value, but you can also see the number of points on which the score is being calculated based on.

     ![Overall Secure Score](../images/M1-T2-S2.png)